 - 1 egg white lightly beaten

-Take out the dough and roll it in a long roll, about 3 inches thick.
-Cut it in about 3/4 inch thick circles.
+- Take out the dough and roll it in a long roll, about 3 inches thick.
+Cut it in about even 18 pieces.

-Brush the rolls with egg white and sprinkle with rosemary and coarse salt.
+- Whisk the egg white in a small bowl and brush the rolls with egg white and sprinkle with some coarse salt.